-As part of an ongoing effort to assure the accuracy of the measures used, approximately 25% of program offerings are observed by two observers so that we can calculate the level of agreement or inter-rater reliability between different observers.
+As part of an ongoing effort to assure the accuracy of the measures used, approximately 33% of program offerings are observed by two observers so that we can calculate the level of agreement or inter-rater reliability between different observers.

 Table 3 below shows the inter-rater reliability of Youth PQA total score and subscales using a simple correlation (r) and the median inter-rater reliability for exact matches (a/a+d); where a=agreement and d=disagreement.
-The RASA 21^{st} Century inter-rater reliability for exact matches was found to be 0.94 for four observations.
+The RASA 21st Century inter-rater reliability for exact matches was found to be 0.82 for four observations.
 For comparison, the developers of the Youth PQA reported an inter-rater reliability 0.65 (N=48).
-The inter-rater reliability findings for each subscale and total in Table 3 show that the administration of the Youth PQA by GRASA conforms to high standards and is of high quality.
+This indicates that the two observers for the RASA 21st Century programs often agreed on their scores for each individual item.
+The interrater reliability findings for each subscale and total in Table 3 show that the administration of the Youth PQA by GRASA conforms to high standards and is of high quality.
 HighScope's test findings are also included in Table 3 for comparison.